Zhu Yilong: 2020–present: Breakthrough in Zhu Studio

 In 2020, Zhu portrayed Wu Xie in the tomb-raiding web series Reunion: The Sound of the Providence, adapted from the Daomu Biji series.
 Zhu also sang on three soundtracks for the drama.
 The series topped the index charts at iQiyi upon premiere, and received positive reviews.
 Zhu was praised for his portrayal of Wu Xie.
 He is set to star in the modern romance drama To Dear Myself opposite Liu Shishi.
 In April, he began filming the spy drama The Rebel.
 He ranked 12th on Forbes China Celebrity 100 list.

-In 2021, Zhu Yilong starred in the critically acclaimed Republican Drama The Rebel, where he won the Tencent White Paper Award for Best TV drama actor.
-Also in 2021, Zhu Yilong sign on for an indie film about the Funeral Industry in China, in a Wuhan-based production - Lighting Up The Stars.
+In 2021, Zhu starred in the critically acclaimed Republican Drama The Rebel, where he won the Tencent White Paper Award for Best TV drama actor.
+Also in 2021, Zhu Yilong sign on for an indie film about the Funeral Industry in China, in a Wuhan-based production - Lighting Up the Stars.
 This film tells the story of an ex convict undertaker who encounters an orphan girl who changes his life.
-Later in 2021, Zhu Yilong starred in the disaster Movie - Cloudy Mountain, and a tribute movie to the epidemic situation in Wuhan, Embrace Again - where both films amassed a collective total box office of almost 1.4 billion RMB.
+Later in 2021, Zhu starred in the disaster Movie - Cloudy Mountain, and a tribute movie to the epidemic situation in Wuhan, Embrace Again - where both films amassed a collective total box office of almost 1.4 billion RMB.

-In the spring of 2022, Zhu Yilong sign on for the mystery thriller film Lost in the Stars.
-In the summer of 2022, Lighting Up The Stars broke 1.7 Billion RMB at the Domestic Box Office, making history in the Chinese Summer Family Film Category.
-Also in summer 2022 Zhu Yilong was named the ambassador for the Hundred Flower Awards Film Festival in Wuhan where he picked up an award for best actor.
+In the spring of 2022, Zhu sign on for the mystery thriller film Lost in the Stars.
+In the summer of 2022, Lighting Up the Stars broke 1.7 billion RMB at the domestic box office, making history in the Chinese Summer Family Film Category.
+Also in summer 2022, Zhu was named the ambassador for the Hundred Flower Awards Film Festival in Wuhan where he picked up an award for best actor.
 He won the best actor at the 2022 Changchun film festival for his performance in Embrace Again, and won Golden Rooster Awards' Best Actor for his performance in Lighting Up the Stars.